vygr/ChrysaLisp/STATUS.md

 Fix for Windows main.c gettimeofday() EPOC calculation.
 GUI clock app now displays correctly on Windows.

+Fix for render to texture mode GUI on Windows, nice bit of sleuthing with Martyn Bliss to get that sorted.
+Folks should join the IRC group to join in :)
+A much better fix will come along but this temp fix gets us running for now.

 ------

 (file-stream path [mode]) now reads a file from the filesystem in buffers of